euroteamoutreach/euroteamoutreach.org/source/blog/articles/2019-01-cmo-comes-a-little-early.html.markdown

 #### What kinds of ministry activities are planned?

-Tract distribution, film showings in the mountains, chalk art, street preaching, personal evangelism.
-In addition, we're bringing back a new ministry that we introduced last year: Bible Surveys!
+Tract distribution, film showings in the mountains, chalk art, open-air preaching.
+In addition, we're bringing back a new ministry that we introduced last year: Bible Surveys.
 Many of the men from CMO 2018 said this was one of their favorite ministries of the project!

 [![Description](assets/images/blog/2019/tracting-rivne-700w.jpg)](assets/images/blog/2019/tracting-rivne-3000w.jpg)
 {: .article-image .article-image--has-caption}